GDiamante/gdiamante.github.io/README.md

 # PersonalSite

 This is my personal portfolio site.
-I use this to highlight information about myself and as a fun web design project.
+I use this to highlight information about myself and was a fun web design project.

-This website is written with React JS and is single page.
+This is a static webpage written with React JS.